-If you suffered injuries in a car accident in Alexandria, Laborde Earles Injury Lawyers can help you seek compensation.
-With the help of an experienced personal injury attorney, you may be able to recover compensation for your losses when your injuries result from another’s negligent actions.
+If you suffered injuries in a car accident in Rapides Parish, Laborde Earles Injury Lawyers could help you seek compensation.
+With the help of an Alexandria car accident lawyer, you could recover compensation for your losses when your injuries result from another’s negligent actions.

-If these injuries have a direct impact on your everyday life, you should take the steps necessary to pursue any type of compensation to which you may be entitled from the legally liable parties.
-We can help with your car accident case.
+If these injuries have a direct impact on your everyday life, you should take the steps necessary to pursue compensation from the legally liable parties.
+Our personal injury firm can help with your car accident case.
 Learn more during a free consultation.

-- The costs of replacing or repairing damaged property, including a vehicle
+- The costs of replacing or repairing damaged property, including your vehicle

 - Reduced earning potential

-Non-economic damages are often difficult to quantify without an attorney’s assistance because they are subjective and may be worth different amounts depending on the circumstances.
-Our lawyer who handles car accident cases in Alexandria can calculate these damages for you.
+Non-economic damages are often difficult to quantify without an attorney’s assistance.
+These damages are subjective and may be worth different amounts, depending on the circumstances.
+A lawyer who handles car accident cases in Alexandria can calculate these damages for you.